EU Parliament to grill Facebook’s Zuckerberg over data mining, election meddling

 One noted that Facebook had learned about Cambridge Analytica three years ago, but only admitted the leak recently.
 Another pointed to Facebook's pervasiveness of data collection.
 And others raised concerns about free speech allowing for Nazi propaganda.

-"You have apologized 15 or 16 times in the last decade," said Guy Verhofstadt, a Belgian politician, before asking Zuckerberg whether Facebook will open its books to European regulators to consider whether his company is a monopoly.
+Guy Verhofstadt, a Belgian politician, raised concerns that Facebook may be running afoul of European anti-monopoly laws, especially because Facebook's Messenger and WhatsApp service are among the most popular messaging services in the world.
+He asked if Facebook will open its books to European regulators to consider whether his company is a monopoly.
 "It's not enough to say 'we're going to fix it ourselves.'"

 Meanwhile, Nigel Farage who heads up Europe of Freedom and Direct Democracy, the European Parliament's right-wing populist group, asked Zuckerberg to defend the platform's political leanings and its transparency.
 Right-wing Facebook users who hold mainstream, not extremist political views "are being willfully discriminated against," he said.